ShaharBand/lua-style-guide/README.md

   - Use `PascalCase` for function names.
   - Use `snake_case` for parameters name.
   - Use descriptive names that clearly indicate the function's purpose.
+  - Don’t use spaces between function name and opening round bracket.
+Split arguments with one whitespace character.
   ```lua
   -- good
   function CalculatePlayerScore()